dsxack/dsxack/README.md

 ### Hi there 👋

 I'm developer and security researcher.

-- Working as developer from 2009.
+Working as developer from 2009.
-- I'm currently learning penetration testing.

 Worked with programming languages:
 - Golang